IgniteUI/app-builder-docfx/en/flex-layouts/flex-layouts.md

 ---
-title: Indigo Design App Builder - Flex Layouts
+title: App Builder - Flex Layouts
-_description: Indigo Design app builder is targeting web apps, and that’s why we are offering Flex as one of the approaches to create layouts.
+_description: App Builder is targeting web apps, and that’s why we are offering Flex as one of the approaches to create layouts.
 It's available to you as a row or column layout component in the toolbox.
 _keywords: App builder flex layouts, Indigo Design, Infragistics
 ---